ESMStereo: Enhanced ShuffleMixer Disparity Upsampling for Real-Time and Accurate Stereo Matching: Experiment

 \subsection{Ablation Study}

 To evaluate the effectiveness of different cost volumes, we conducted an ablation experiment on the SceneFlow dataset.
 The models were trained using group-wise correlation (denoted as -gwc) and norm-correlation (denoted as -nc) cost volumes at \(\frac{1}{4}\), \(\frac{1}{8}\) and \(\frac{1}{16}\) resolutions, corresponding to the large (L), medium (M), and small (S) model versions, respectively.
-As shown in Tab.\ref{T22}, models employing the group-wise correlation cost volume achieve better accuracy than those using norm-correlation cost volumes.
-The best accuracy is obtained by ESMStereo-L-gwc, which achieves an EPE of 0.53 pixels at an inference time of 23 ms. The fastest model, ESMStereo-S-gwc, delivers an EPE of 1.10 pixels with an inference time of 8.6 ms. To achieve a lightweight network, MobileNet V2 \cite{sandler2018mobilenetv2} is employed as the feature extraction backbone for the small version.
-The low inference times of ESMStereo-S-gwc and ESMStereo-S-nc make them well-suited for deployment on edge devices requiring performance exceeding 100 FPS.
+As shown in Table \ref{T22}, the results demonstrate that group-wise correlation consistently improves accuracy across all model scales, indicating that preserving localized channel-wise matching relationships is more effective than global norm-based similarity for compact cost volumes.
+The best accuracy is obtained by ESMStereo-L-gwc, which achieves an EPE of 0.53 pixels at an inference time of 23 ms. The fastest model, ESMStereo-S-gwc, delivers an EPE of 1.10 pixels with an inference time of 8.6 ms.

+Considering sensitivity analysis for models using group-wise correlation cost volume, reducing the cost volume resolution from 1/4 to 1/16 decreases runtime by approximately 3x while increasing EPE from 0.53 to 1.10 pixels which illustrates the tradeoff between geometric detail preservation and computational efficiency.

+To investigate lightweight feature extraction backbones for real-time stereo matching, MobileNetV2 \cite{sandler2018mobilenetv2} is employed in the small ESMStereo variants to reduce computational complexity and improve inference speed.
+The resulting ESMStereo-S-gwc and ESMStereo-S-nc models achieve inference rates exceeding 100 FPS that indicates their suitability for deployment on resource-constrained edge devices while maintaining competitive disparity estimation accuracy.

+Table \ref{T22-al} reflects the complementary roles of the proposed components from a stereo matching perspective.
+The FMBlock introduces structured feature mixing through shuffle-based aggregation, which enhances the discriminative power of matching features while maintaining computational efficiency.
+This improves the quality of the initial cost representation to achieve reliable disparity hypotheses before refinement.

+The most significant improvement, however, is obtained by the feature-guided hourglass refinement module.
+In stereo matching, initial cost volumes often contain ambiguity in textureless or repetitive regions, and accurate disparity estimation requires progressive context aggregation and spatial consistency enforcement.
+The refinement module addresses this by integrating image-guided contextual features with disparity features across multiple scales that enables the network to progressively resolve local ambiguities and recover fine geometric structures.
+As a result, the combination of structured feature enhancement (FMBlock) and iterative image-guided refinement yields a substantial reduction in EPE, as shown in Table \ref{T22-al}.

+We note that image-feature fusion is inherently embedded within the refinement process and cannot be cleanly isolated as an independent ablation component without significantly altering the network topology and intermediate feature dimensionalities.
+For this reason, and to ensure a consistent and meaningful comparison, the fusion mechanism is evaluated jointly with the refinement module in the ablation study.